fiffeek/hyprdynamicmonitors/README.md

 - Hyprland with IPC support
 - UPower (optional, for power state monitoring)
-- Read-only access to system D-Bus (optional for notifications and power state monitoring; should already be your default)
+- Read-only access to system D-Bus (optional for power state monitoring; should already be your default)
+- Write access to system D-Bus for notifications (optional; should already be your default)

 ## Configuration